kremflote/Matflote/README.md

 VIKUNJA_API_TOKEN=your-token-here
 ```

-For development, `VIKUNJA_BASE_URL` can point at a private network/VPN address as long as the machine or container running MATFLOTE can reach it.

 The API token must have permission to create tasks in the configured Vikunja project.
-Do not commit real tokens to the repository.

-The Settings page never shows a saved token value.
-Leave the token field blank to keep the existing token, or enter a new token to replace it.
-The same write-only pattern is used for Kassalapp and Helsedirektoratet keys.

 The task mode can be changed from the Settings page: